urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 This is to mean that if there's a relationship like:
 `a -> b` and `a -> c`
 we have to make sure not to lose the edge `a -> b` when creating `a -> c`.
-It however does suffice for virus data.
+It, however, does suffice for virus data.

 ## 3. Return a variation graph
 A composition of `gen-node-list` and `gen-directed-graph`